Multi-Container Pods

 metadata:

-name: ambassador-pattern-example
+name: ambassador-sidecar-example

 spec: